soundshader/soundshader.github.io/cats.md

 1. Color means note, e.g. A4=432Hz is red, but so is A1, A2 and all other A notes.
 B is orange, C is yellow, D is green and so on.
 1. The amount of fine details is frequency: the higher the frequency, the more fine details you see.
 If notes of different colors and different frequencies sound simultaneously, e.g. a A2 with a G5, you'll see a red belt with a few repetitions mixed with a blue belt with 8x more repetitions, so the result will be a purple belt with a fine structure.

+For example, on one image below there is a green belt with 10 repetitions.
+One repetition correponds to 13.5 Hz here (55296 Hz sample rate, 4096 FFT bins), so 10 repetitions is 135 Hz, which corresponds to C3.
+On another image there is a curious red cross in the center, it's a red belt with 2 repetitons.
+That's 27 Hz, or A0, almost infrasound.

 Demo: [https://soundshader.github.io/?n=4096&img=2048&acf.lr=5&sr=55.296](https://soundshader.github.io/?n=4096&img=2048&acf.lr=5&sr=55.296).
 With `C` on keyboard you can switch between polar and decart coords, and with Ctrl+Click and Shift+Click you can select the left and right boundary of the sound sample.

 GitHub: https://github.com/soundshader/soundshader.github.io